officialcjunior/officialcjunior.github.io/content/bookshelf.md

 Insights about what's possible and how to shape our future in a modern industrial society like ours.

+#### The Power of Now – Eckhart Tolle
+The book looks at spiritual and meditative guidelines and insights of all major religions from a modern perspective.
+Some chapters—especially, the part about listening to your body—are evocative and "works".

 #### The Motorcycle Diaries – Ernesto Che Guevara
 Vivid description of a continent, culture, travel, colonialism and life in the 60s.